R&B RECORDS

 all over West Philadelphia

 looking for record stores.
+We

-We found a furniture
+found a furniture store that

-store that had records and a
+had records and a shop called

-shop called Gold Records on 60th street that sold promo
+Gold Records on 60th street

-Excellents several months before the radio stations
+several months before the radio stations decided to

-decided to flip it over.
+flip it over.

 By 1962, I was still buying records like "Cry to Me" by